cosmos/ibc-go/docs/migrations/v7-to-v8.md

 Proposals have been migrated to [gov v1 messages](https://docs.cosmos.network/v0.50/modules/gov#messages) ref: [#4620](https://github.com/cosmos/ibc-go/pull/4620).

+Ensure that the correct authority field is provided to the ibc keeper.
+The default authority will be `gov` if not specified.

 Remove legacy proposal registration from app.go ref: [#4602](https://github.com/cosmos/ibc-go/pull/4602).

 Remove the ibcclient ProposalHandler from the govRouter.